Developing confident, respectful

 There are 11 Officers and 26 Ambassadors that represent the views of student body to the sixth form leadership team.
 Each has undergone a rigorous interview process, and everyone in these positions have been elected by the staff and Years 11 - 13.

 The Officers and Ambassadors are organised into teams with specific areas of responsibility including Publications, Sports, Business, Events, Enrichment, STEM, Community Action and Performing and Visual Arts.
-They meet every Monday to discuss and work on the issues raised by fellow students and create opportunities for other students and support both the sixth form and whole school; they run the Icebreaker parties, charity events, support with school productions and events, organise trips abroad such as CERN, run clubs for younger years and much, much more.
+They meet once a week to discuss and work on the issues raised by fellow students and create opportunities for other students and support both the sixth form and whole school; they run the Icebreaker parties, Challenge Cup events, charity fund raisers, support with school productions and events, organise trips abroad such as CERN, run clubs for younger years and much, much more.

 These positions offer students fantastic opportunities to take responsibility and shape their environment that are simply not available at many other schools.
 As role models working with students, teachers, members of the community and visiting professionals, our Officers and Ambassadors undertake real roles with real responsibilities to guide the future direction of the sixth form.